Twelve Oaks Recovery Center helps individuals struggling with trauma and PTSD build a strong foundation for long-term recovery.

 - Art therapy

 Other treatments focused on resolution of trauma effects.

-Individual Therapy at Twelve Oaks Recovery Center in Northwest Florida
+Individual Therapy at Twelve Oaks Recovery Center near Pensacola, Florida

 - Prolonged exposure therapy